shipping-docker/vessel-docs/source/docs/installation.md

 # Must run with "bash" until initialized
 bash vessel init

+# Start vessel
 ./vessel start
 ```

 Because Vessel uses Redis for caching, the `init` command will install the `predis/predis` composer package if it is not already present.

+Head to `http://localhost` in your browser and see your Laravel site!

-> Starting Vessel for the first time will download the base Docker images from [https://hub.docker.com](https://hub.docker.com) and build our application container.
+> **Note 1:** Starting Vessel for the first time will download the base Docker images from [https://hub.docker.com](https://hub.docker.com) and build our application container.
 >
 > This will only need to be run the first time.

-Head to `http://localhost` in your browser and see your Laravel site!
+> **Note 2:** If you receive an error including **EADDRINUSE**, you likely already have something listening on port 80 or 3306.
+This may be a Vagrant virtual machine, or Laravel Valet, but could be anything!
+See [Multiple Environments](/docs/everyday-usage#multiple-environments) for a solution.
+>
+> Note that the EADDRINUSE error is often last in the error output reported from Docker.

+<a name="start-stop" id="start-stop"></a>
 ## Starting and Stopping Vessel

 There's only a few commands to know to start or stop your containers.
 Database and Redis data is saved when you stop and restart Vessel.